9 Tips for Successful Time Management

 Decide on some long and short-term goals and put them into writing.
 What are your values?
 What do you need to accomplish by the end of the week?
 Where would you like to see yourself in 5 years?
 Then schedule time for yourself to work in towards those goals.
 What you do today and in the near future has a substantial impact on the success of your plans.

-An organised desk means fewer distractions and increases productivity.
+An organised desk means and organised mind, decreases distractions and increases productivity.
 Keep your in-basket off your desk to minimise interruptions and possibly have your desk facing a wall rather than a window, colleague or doorway.